UsabilityEngineering/Whirlpool/phase2/README.md

 ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/washer_prenotif.png?raw=true)

 We decided to average out the progress of each machine for the progress chart rather than having separate charts for each machine.
-We believe this makes the design more simple and give a better overarching view of when all the laundry will be complete.
+We believe this makes the design more simple and gives a better overarching view of when all the laundry will be complete.

 Typically, the big red circle that says "Simulate Notification" will not be there.
 This is there in order to simulate what would happen when a machine finishes its cycle.
 Once a users machine is done, it will send them a notification that looks like this:

 ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/washer_notif.png?raw=true)

 The notification will alert the user that their machine is done and that they need to return to get their clothes.
 We decided to include this because the majority of our users said that they leave the laundromat once they start their laundry.
 Since most users will not be around when their machines are complete, we thought this was the perfect way to alert them that their laundry is done and they need to get back.
 This helps save the user some time, but it also will help the laundromat to keep their customers cycling in and out quicker which makes them more money.
 This idea was also specifically inspired from our scenario with Gina.
 Gina is a stay at home mom and is always on the move, so forgetting about laundry would be very easy to do.
-A notfication would help to remind her about her laundry while shes running around taking care of her children.
+A notification would help to remind her about her laundry while she's running around taking care of her children.

-We also have wireframes that simulate the rest of this users interaction.
+We also have wireframes that simulate the rest of this user's interaction.
 The pictures below show what that would look like:

 ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/dryer_prenotif.png?raw=true) ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/dryer_notif.png?raw=true)
 ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/home.png?raw=true)